-- AI4Media (AI for the Society and the Media Industry https://ai4media.eu/)
+- AI4Media (AI for the Society and the Media Industry)

-- ELISE (fundamental research in AI, driven by machine learning, https://ellis.eu/en)
+- ELISE (fundamental research in AI, driven by machine learning)

-- HumanE-AI-Net (scientific foundations and technological breakthroughs needed to build AI systems that enhance human intelligence rather than replacing it, https://www.humane-ai.eu/)
+- HumanE-AI-Net (scientific foundations and technological breakthroughs needed to build AI systems that enhance human intelligence rather than replacing it)

-to ensure European strategic autonomy in such critical technology as AI, underpinning most of our future professional and private activities, with huge potential socio-economic impact, it is essential to reinforce and build on Europe’s assets in AI, including its world-class researcher community, in order to stay at the forefront of AI developments.
+with the objective of ensuring European strategic autonomy in such critical technology like AI, underpinning most of our future professional and private activities, with huge potential socio-economic impact, it is essential to reinforce and build on Europe’s assets in AI, including its world-class researcher community, in order to stay at the forefront of AI developments.